 - Employee Count - Fortune

-All figures were correct as of 21 February 2021.
+The figures above were correct as of 21 February 2021.

 Using the subscription figures of streaming services, we're able to compare this against country population, showing how large streaming services are compared to countries.